rayonprotocol/rayonprotocol-reverseinquiry-prototype/README.md

 ![image](https://user-images.githubusercontent.com/20614643/40899656-0572ddf0-6803-11e8-8fd1-490a49f974f9.png)

-### Registering Personal Financial Data
+### Registering Personal Data

 First the Borrower must register his/her personal financial data.
-To do this, the Borrower clicks on the Register Data menu on the right-hand side of the Navigation Bar after logging in.
+To do this, the Borrower clicks on the Register Data menu on the right-hand side of the Navigation Bar.
 Clicking the menu launches the KYC screen.
 Borrower must successfully complete KYC in order to register his/her personal data.
 Given this is a prototype, we have implemented a simple KYC procedure where the Borrower simply types "agree" in order to successfully perform KYC validation.
 Once KYC is complete, the personal data input screen will load.
-While there will be multiple methods to gather and input personal user data either sourced from open APIs or through third party data providers, we have currently implemented our prototype so that Borrowers directly input their personal data.
+While there will be multiple methods to gather and input personal data of borrowers either sourced from open APIs or through third party data providers, we have currently implemented our prototype so that Borrowers directly input their personal data.
 A Borrower can freely input key-value pairs for test purposes (e.g. income-$50,000; age-26; gender-male; existing debt-$10,000).
+Click the Add button to add new personal data fields to input and make sure to click the Save button at the bottom once all inputs are complete.
 Such registered data gets recorded on the local drive, not on the blockchain.

+Kindly note that Rayon will be developed so that no raw data of Rayon borrowers will be stored on Rayon Protocol.
+Personal borrower data in raw or processed formats will either be stored on users' local devices or on the servers of Rayon borrower DApps.
+Personal data of Rayon borrowers published on the Rayon blockchain will strictly be limited to data hash values and pseudonymized formats.

 ![image](https://user-images.githubusercontent.com/20614643/40899713-442df048-6803-11e8-8a9f-98fca9aa07a1.png)

 ### Publish Loan Request (Borrower)

-Clicking on Loan Requests displays the list of loan requests published to date.
+Clicking on the Loan Requests menu on the Navigation Bar displays the list of loan requests published to date.
 Only Borrowers can write loan requests and the New Request button does not appear when logged in as a Lender.
 Clicking on the New Request button on the right displays the loan request write form.
 Here the Borrower writes the title and content of the loan request as well as selects the personal data fields to make available with the loan request.
 Complete the write form by clicking the Submit button.
 This prompts you to confirm the loan request publishing transaction to the blockchain on Metamask.
-Confirm on Metamask and wait for transaction to publish on the blockchain.
+Confirm on Metamask and wait for the transaction to publish on the blockchain.
 Transaction confirmation can be checked on your browser console.
-Once confirmed, refreshing the page displays the recently published loan request in the Loan Requests list.
+Once confirmed, refreshing the page will display the freshly published loan request in the Loan Requests list.

 ![image](https://user-images.githubusercontent.com/20614643/40899756-6f4b0d6a-6803-11e8-9c12-d2ab821c30a1.png)

-### Checking / Viewing Published Loan Requests
+### Check / View Published Loan Requests

 Publishing data to the blockchain requires time.
 While this will be short for a private network, publishing data to the actual Rayon MainNet will require some time.
-Once a loan request is successfully published, it will appear in the list of the Loan Requests page.
-Clicking on the title takes you to the details page.
+Successfully published loan requests will appear in the list of the Loan Requests page and clicking on the title takes you to the details page of the clicked loan request.
+Both Borrowers and Lenders have access to the Loan Requests menu and the published loan requests list and can view details.
+Borrowers will be able to check that their loan requests are correctly and successfully published.
+Lenders will be able to view published loan requets by Borrowers.

 ![image](https://user-images.githubusercontent.com/20614643/40899778-8aa3eb40-6803-11e8-92f9-f29033055d14.png)

-### Requesting for Additional Personal Data (Lender)
+### Request for Additional Personal Data (Lender)

 Let's switch accounts and this time sign up and login as a Lender.
 Be advised that you must first logout of Metamask.
 Once logged out, click on the Create Account menu on the top right-hand corner.
 This time, select Lender and input your User ID.
-Click the Submit buttion and confirm the transaction on Metamask.
+Click the Submit button and confirm the transaction on Metamask.
 Wait for transaction confirmation, which can be checked on your brower console.
-After transaction confirmation, refresh the page to complete the sign-up and login processes.
+After transaction confirmation, refresh the page to complete the sign up and login processes.

-Now as a Lender, click on the Loan Requests menu and view the details on the recently published loan request by the Borrower.
+Now as a Lender, click on the Loan Requests menu and view the details on the recently published loan request by the Borrower by clicking on the title.
 A Request Personal Data button will be available only to Lenders.
-Select specific data fields which are available for the requesting Borrower  then click the Request Personal Data button.
+Click on the button and select specific data fields which are available for the requesting Borrower then click the "REQUEST" button.
 Confirm the transaction on Metamask to send the data request for the selected data to the Borrower.

+Please note that this entire process can be repeated as another Lender.
+Multiple lenders are expected to participate in the Rayon ecosystem and as a result, Rayon borrowers will be able to receive multiple loan offers.
+Our prototype allows for the creation of multiple Borrower and Lender accounts for testing purposes.
+As such, create a new account as another Lender, click on the Loan Requests menu, view the loan request details of the single loan request currently published by clicking on the title and request for additional personal data of the borrower who published the loan request.
+For comparison purposes, request for different personal data fields from the earlier request already sent from the first Lender account.

 ![image](https://user-images.githubusercontent.com/20614643/40899830-d6522278-6803-11e8-9a3a-9d0bd909592c.png)

-### Inbox
+### Mailbox

-Clicking on the Inbox menu on the right side of the Navigation Bar displays the user's message thread.
+Clicking on the Mailbox menu on the right side of the Navigation Bar displays the logged in user's message thread.
 Tags next to message titles display the current status and transaction stage of the message.
+As a Lender, you will be able to view your recently published additional data request message sent to the Borrower who published the loan request.

 ![image](https://user-images.githubusercontent.com/20614643/40899857-faecc6c4-6803-11e8-830c-03648f64dc3c.png)

 ### Check Addtional Data Requests and Send Requested Data (Borrower)

-In order to respond to the addtional data requests by Lenders, login as a Borrower and check your Inbox.
-You need to logout of Metamask first.
-View the data request message in your Inbox and click on the Send Data button to send the requested additional data from the Lender.
-You also need to confirm the transaction on Metamask to send the data.
+In order to respond to the addtional data requests by Lenders, first logout of Metamask and re-login as a Borrower then check your Mailbox.
+View the data request messages sent from the two lenders in your Mailbox and click on the Send Data button to send the requested additional data to the Lender.
+You also need to confirm the transaction on Metamask.

+Please note that while we have implemented the direct sending of borrower data for this prototype, we will utilize a randomly generated PKI encryption system for the actual transmitting of borrower data through IPFS or cloud storage.

 ![image](https://user-images.githubusercontent.com/20614643/40899988-88b11e42-6804-11e8-9d44-7a673bd4a369.png)

 ### Loan Offer (Lender)

 After receiving the requested addtional data from the Borrower, the Lender performs its internal credit assessment procedure to confirm final terms & conditions.
 This final loan offer is then sent to the Borrower.
-Given that this function is performed by Lenders, re-login as a Lender and send this final loan offer to the Borrower from the Lender's Inbox.
-While terms are currently fixed as string values within the code, this will be changed in the future.
+Given that these functions are performed by Lenders, first log out of Metamask and re-login as a Lender.
+Check the received additional personal data sent by the Borrower in your Mailbox.
+Based on this data, formulate your final binding offer as a result of your internal credit assessment system and click on the "SEND OFFER" button.
+A modal dialogue windown will pop up where you can input your proposed loan amount, annual interest rate and maturity.
+Click the Submit button and confirm the transaction on Metamask.
+Repeat this process for your second Lender account.

 ![image](https://user-images.githubusercontent.com/20614643/40900239-9ad08c9c-6805-11e8-8253-e096d5706929.png)

 ### Loan Offer Reject/Accept (Borrower)

 Borrowers are able to either reject or accept loan offers received from Lenders.
-If accepted, loan applicaion logic for the selected offer will follow.
-If rejected, Lenders can either resend revised offers or give up.
+If accepted, loan applicaion logic for the selected offer will follow in the form of a live link that will allow the borrower to sign up for the loan under the agreed terms with the lender who provided the offer.
+If rejected, Lenders will be notified accordingly.

 ![image](https://user-images.githubusercontent.com/20614643/40900303-edb70148-6805-11e8-95dc-54098c50b73d.png)